MMACS11DC1-2025/class-exercises-Serene-ee/4.4/PROJECT.md

 - [ ] Source code is committed to repository on Github with **at least 3 meaningful commits on different days** (2 pts)

 ### **Peer Review**
 - [ ] Peer review completed with classmate.
-Feedback on code quality, approach, and any debugging techniques used are documented in README (2 pts)
+Feedback on code quality, approach, and any debugging techniques used are documented in README (2 pts) (salami)

 ## **ADVANCED CRITERIA** (1 point each)